sseamonds/stock_data_tracker/README.md

 - S3 paths seem to be recognized and credentials picked up automagically using the s3fs module
   - assuming you have credentials set up in ~/.aws

-## Running cleaning/calcs scripts as lambdas
+## Running cleaning/calcs scripts as lambdas:
-### The Lambda version of the code is in the lambdas directory\
+#### The Lambda version of the code is in the lambdas directory
-### In addition to this code you will need to :
+#### Setting up with S3-based triggers for lambdas will cause the cleaning and calcs scripts to run when you put a new raw stock file in the s3://<base_bucket>/bronze/ folder.
+- This can be done manually OR via stock_data_pull.py as described above but with an S3 destination
+#### To setup lambdas for each process:
+- Create a lambda and 'Deploy' the code : cope the lambdas/*.py file, the corresponding src/stock_data_*./py file and the utils.py to the lambda
+  - do this for each process, currently there are two lambdas for cleaning and calcs
+  - Up your timeout (default is 3 seconds, I did a minute, currently the scripts run in 20 seconds or less)

-- create a trigger for each lambda :
+- Create a trigger for each lambda :
   - service : S3
   - event type : All object create events
   - bucket : your source data bucket (I use sdt-stock-data)
   - prefix : any subfolders (I use bronze/ and silver/ for my clean and calcs lambdas)
   - this will automatically add a [resource-based policy](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html) allowing S3 to invoke your lambda function
-- Add a layer
+- Add a layer for awswrangler/pandas
   - I use 'AWSSDKPandas-Python312' which is one of the available options when adding a layer
-  - should container any non-core python modules that you'd need
+  - the layer should contain any non-core python modules that you'd need
     - in this case we needed awswrangler, numpy, pandas
 - Create a Policy to allow the lambda to write to CloudWatch and S3
   - Assign this policy to a role
   - Assign this role to the Lambda
-  - Policy would look omething like this:
+  - Policy would look something like this:
 ```json
   {
     "Version": "2012-10-17",